scania-digital-design-system/tegel/README.md

 ## Status

-This package is currently in a **pre-beta** stage.
-We are now working hard towards a 1.0-beta release, but if you want to try out the package today you can!
+This package is currently in a **beta** stage.
+We are now working hard towards a 1.0 release, but if you want to try out the package today you can!
 It's available via NPM and can be installed using the installation guide below.

 ## Getting started